Mofsata/Employee-Manager/README.md

 The Information is stored on a SQLite database table, and the parameters of each row are [Id, Name, Job Title, Age, Salary].

-And the operations you can do with this API are defined in these HTTP request:
+And the operations you can do with this API are defined in these HTTP requests:

 ## HTTP Requests